FandomGold/fandomgold/README.md

 The resulting executables can be found in build/release/src.

-5. Starting dragonglass daemon
+5. Starting fango daemon
 `
-cd dragonglass/build/release/src
+cd fango/build/release/src
 `

 *** Start daemon, by typing the following command-
 `
-./dragonglassd
+./fandomgold
 `
 for a list of commands in dæmon type  --help

-alternatively, &/or also see the [{DRGL} GUI Wallet](https://github.com/ZirtysPerzys/DRGL)
+alternatively, &/or also see the [{XGD} GUI Wallet](https://github.com/ZirtysPerzys/DRGL)

 _________________________________________________________